piratar/piratar.is/wp-content/plugins/pdf-embedder/readme.txt

 = How can I obtain support for this product? =

-We have [instructions](https://wp-pdf.com/free-instructions/) and [troubleshooting](https://wp-pdf.com/troubleshooting/) pages explaining common setup queries and issues.
+We have [instructions](https://wp-pdf.com/free-instructions/) and a [Knowledge Base](https://wp-pdf.com/kb/) on our website explaining common setup queries and issues.

 Please feel free to email [contact@wp-pdf.com](mailto:contact@wp-pdf.com) with any questions.